crestdatasystems/greynoise/README.md

 1. Before setting up the webhook in GreyNoise, the URL can be tested using Postman, curl, or similar tools.
 1. Test the webhook URL by sending a POST request to it.
 1. The request body should be in JSON format and must include the following details:
-   - To Test Alert ingestion webhook, send a POST request to the webhook URL with the following JSON body:
+   - To Test Alert ingestion via webhook, send a POST request to the webhook URL with the following JSON body:
      ```json
      {
          "timestamp": "2023-10-05T14:55:00Z",